 I’m able to stretch my left thumb to press DOWN or RIGHT on the D-Pad but it requires a finger position change, so it takes a second to shift my left finger back to the neutral LS position.
 It’s impossible for me to reach or press UP or LEFT on the D-Pad so I study a game’s control scheme to discover a button combination that wouldn’t hinder gameplay.
 For example, in Assassin’s Creed Valhalla to open the quick item menu you must press UP so I decided to create a combo by pressing both Interact (TRIANGLE) and Heavy Attack (R2) as Interact isn’t used for multiple purposes so wouldn’t affect gameplay.

-I’m physically unable to reach and click both the TOUCHPAD Button and OPTIONS Button so my solution was to write a script o separates the TOUCHPAD into 2 sections so that I can click either button.
+I’m physically unable to reach and click both the TOUCHPAD Button and OPTIONS Button so my solution was to write a script to split the TOUCHPAD into 2 sections so that I can click either button.
 In TLOU2 I didn’t assign a button to the left section of the TOUCHPAD because I wanted to benefit from the games swipe action remapping capability.

 Accessibility is the future.
-It eternally evolves the entire gaming industry.
-Progress doesn’t just come from game developers or console companies but also from disabled gamers, our voice is powerful to enact change and has effectively done so.
+It continuosly evolves the gaming industry.
+Progress doesn’t just come from game developers or console companies but also from disabled gamers, our voice is powerful to enact change and will effectively continue to do so.
 I’m proud to be part of the fantastic accessibility community and to spread awareness of gaming with a severe motor disability.